 Raw and unedited, Fida Fadel writes a poetic account of life born of war, both physical and spiritual, as she seeks her truth and her worth.
-Who among us has not been brought to our best and worst selves in search of love, especially self-love?
+Who among us has not been brought to our best and worst selves in search of love?
 As she seeks and finds herself in these pages, she returns home “having already cast the veil off my soul.”

-Is this an elegy for all of womankind?
+Is this an elegy for all of humankind?
 A lament for Lebanon?
 Perhaps it’s both.
 Certainly, it’s a memoir of one who speaks her heart.